5

 Civil Engineer Resume Example

 Laying foundations, but your resume feels shaky?
-Reinforce your credentials with this Civil Engineer resume example, structured using Wozber free resume builder.
-Dive into how you can align your infrastructural ingenuity with job requirements, paving the way for a career as solid as the structures you design.
+Reinforce your credentials with this Civil Engineer resume example, created with Wozber free resume builder.
+Learn how to align your infrastructural ingenuity with job requirements, paving the way for a career as solid as the structures you design.

 Edit Example